Frances17/Tutorials/Designer.markdown

 SCREEN SHOT:
 ROOT	PARAMETERS	 SECURITY	RESOURCES	TRAITS AND TYPES

 Each category defines what you are able to include at that point in the hierarchy of your API.
 We encourage you to begin with the root: it will contain information that will apply to the rest of your API definition.
 For example, naming and versioning your API are important.
-Clicking on the first two options under Root, title and version, will automatically add them to your definition so that it should now looks like the following:
+Clicking on the first two options under Root, title and version, will automatically add them to your definition so that it now looks like so:

 ```
 #%RAML 0.8